benhenshaw/rhythm/doc/final.md

 # Implementation of an Engine for a One-Button Game
-Benedict Henshaw<br>
+Benedict Henshaw
-Goldsmiths, University of London<br>
+Goldsmiths, University of London
-15th of May, 2018<br>
+15th of May, 2018

 # Abstract
-This document describes the design and development of an engine -- a set of supporting technical components -- for a two-player, one button, mini-game-based video game, and an example game.
-The project focusses on the technical implementation, and attempts to demonstrate ways in which common components of video games can be developed (such as renderers and memory allocators), and how they can be tailored to fit the requirements of a specific project.
+This document describes the design and development of a game engine -- a set of supporting technical components -- for a two-player, one button, mini-game-based video game, and an example game.
+The project focusses on the technical implementation, and attempts to demonstrate ways in which common components of video games can be developed (such as renderers and memory allocators) without using libraries, and how they can be tailored to fit the requirements of a specific project.

 # Contents
 + Introduction